Picovoice/picovoice/README.md

 async function startPicovoice() {
   // Create a Picovoice Worker (English language) to listen for
-  // the built-in keyword "Picovoice" and follow-on commands in the "Clock" context.
+  // the built-in keyword "Picovoice" and follow-on commands in the given Rhino context.
-  // Note: you receive a Worker object, _not_ an individual Picovoice instance const picovoiceWorker = await PicovoiceWorkerFactory.create(
+  // Note: you receive a Web Worker object, _not_ an individual Picovoice instance const picovoiceWorker = await PicovoiceWorkerFactory.create(
     {
       porcupineKeyword: { builtin: "Picovoice" },
-      rhinoContext: { base64: CLOCK_CONTEXT_64 },
+      rhinoContext: { base64: RHINO_CONTEXT_BASE64 },
       start: true,
     }
   );